5 key elements of effective landing pages

 Landing pages happen to be one of the most important part of any lead generation effort.
-A lot of businesses however still fail to leverage this potential.
-Most tend to focus their attention on developing their website’s homepage.
-But studies show it only manages to convert about 1 to 3 percent of traffic.
-In contrast, landing pages have a 5 to 15 percent average conversion rate.
+A lot of businesses however still fail to leverage this potential and tend to focus their attention on developing their website’s homepage only.

 So what exactly do you need to create an effective landing page?
 Take a look at these critical elements below: